-How to Achieve a Safe and Healthy Workplace
+How to Achieve a Healthy and Safe Workplace

 Everyone in your workplace has a WHS duty.
 If all those duty holders satisfy their WHS legal duty you will have a safe and healthy workplace.